 Here are some questions you should ask yourself:

-How long will you own the property?
+How long will you own the house?

 Since there are a lot of fees that come with buying a place, if you only own it for a short period of time, those fees eat into any equity or return that you’re making on the home.
 If you plan to own for a longer period of time, buying becomes a better deal.

-How much will maintenance cost?
+How much will home maintenance cost?

 If you purchase a 90-year-old property, like we did, maintenance is going to be on the higher side.
 Even if you purchase a new home, things break.
 You may have a few stress free years, but eventually, your furnace will need to be replaced too.